gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 1. Swift requires a value to be completely live at the point in which a deinit is applied.
 This implies if we were to allow for such values to be partially initialized at the end of its lifetime, we could not call the deinit.
-This would result in us being forced to clean up the partial apply in pieces since that is the only thing that we /could/ do.
+This would result in us being forced to clean up the partially initialized value in pieces since that is the only thing that we /could/ do.

 2. Deinits are used to clean up resources that are uniquely owned (consider a file descriptor) and thus in such situations a key part of the API contract